 The Writing Center and Moodle

-Our online-embedded writing center is designed to allow our staff to interact with students as they move through the writing process in a comfortable, online atmosphere.
-This interaction is accomplished by our staff interacting with students in online Moodle discussion forums.
+Our online-embedded Writing Center is designed to allow our staff to interact with students as they move through the writing process in a comfortable, online atmosphere.
+This interaction is accomplished by our staff conversing with students in online Moodle discussion forums.
 Our consultants respond to student posts with a focus on the current writing assignment and where the student appears to be in the writing process.
 This interaction allows our staff to enter into a discourse with students who may be reluctant to visit the Writing Center while also giving them additional direction in their writing process.
-We communicate with faculty throughout this process in order to recognize where students are in the session/writing process and what goals faculty may have for students in concern to the embedded element.
+We can communicate with faculty throughout this process in order to recognize where students are in the session/writing process and what goals faculty may have for students in concern to the embedded element.

-If you would like to schedule online-embedded writing center for your class, we kindly ask that you give us at least a week's notice so we can ensure proper staffing of the Writing Center to meet your needs.
+If you would like to schedule online-embedded Writing Center for your class, we kindly ask that you give us at least a week's notice so we can ensure proper staffing of the Writing Center to meet your needs.
 To begin the scheduling process, please fill out the form in the following link and Charles or Abbie will contact you to discuss the details so we can tailor our services to meet your needs: Request a Workshop